 The District must follow the formal complaint process before the imposition of any disciplinary sanctions or other actions that are not supportive measures.
-However, nothing in this policy precludes the District from removing a Respondent from the District's education program or activity on an emergency basis, provided that the District undertakes an individualized safety and risk analysis, determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal, and provides the Respondent with notice and an opportunity to challenge the decision immediately following the removal.
-A period of removal may include the opportunity for the student to continue instruction in an offsite capacity.
-The District may also place a non-student employee Respondent on administrative leave during the pendency of the grievance process.
+However, nothing in this policy precludes the District from placing a non-student employee Respondent on administrative leave during the pendency of the grievance process.
+The District may also remove a student Respondent alleged to have harassed an employee Complainant from the education setting.
+The student may receive instruction in an offsite capacity during the period of removal.
 This provision may not be construed to modify any rights under the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, or the Americans with Disabilities Act.